How to Make an Invoice in Google Docs

 5. Indicate Dates

-Add the important dates in your purchase invoice.
+Add the important dates in your purchase or sales invoice.
 The dates must be the date you provided the goods and services and the date you created the invoice.
 It's better for the customer to be informed on the time frame for them to be aware as to when the payment will occur.

 6. Total the Money Involved

 After listing the prices of goods or services, make sure to put the total amount of the products.
 If you agreed to a certain discount, indicate it at the bottom and deduct it to the total cost.
 Include the value-added tax (VAT) if applicable.

 Note the payment terms that you and your client agreed upon.
 If you are expecting payment to arrive a couple of days later, remind them through writing it in your simple invoice.
 If you have a specific term and schedule of payment, indicate it in the invoice.
 If it is through bank transfer, make sure to put your bank information.